 Postrun cooldowns offer a particularly important time to stretch, Theresa Toczylowski, M.P.T., and clinical supervisor at MossRehab near Philadelphia tells Runner’s World.
 The perfect cooldown will allow you to transition your mind and body from a sympathetic state—that’s your fight or flight instinct—to the more relaxed parasympathetic state.

 “By taking that time to cool down and moving to a parasympathetic state, we gain information about ourselves which then gives us a better sense of our bodies and how we can utilize them,” Toczylowski says.
-The perfect cooldown routine will allow you to complete a head-to-toe scan of your body to pinpoint and then strengthen possible weak points day free trial sore spots, aches, or fatigue should clue you into where you need to pay more attention.
+The perfect cooldown routine will allow you to complete a head-to-toe scan of your body to pinpoint and then strengthen possible weak points The routines also range in time from a quick 10 minutes to a full one-hour yoga flow for athletes sore spots, aches, or fatigue should clue you into where you need to pay more attention.

 With the importance of stretching (and warmups and cooldowns) in mind, we complied this list of the best stretching apps to help you get ready for a workout or unwind after one.